To license this image please contact me at firstname.lastname@example.org.

 Are you ready for another pulled pork recipe?
 Before you answer, let me assure you that this one is very different from the chipotle shredded pork I did a few weeks ago.
-Plus, let’s face it, can you really go wrong with spicy pulled pork in the summer?
-I didn’t think so.
 This pork shoulder isn’t braised, instead I put together a chili and paprika spice rub and then slow-roasted the meat in the oven.
 Halfway through the process I collected the juicy, flavorful drippings and built a sauce from them afterward.
-It was really good and almost too flavorful! :-)

 It’s important that you follow this recipe closely so let me explain what I did and why: I lined a baking sheet with aluminum foil, put a wire rack on it and then set the meat on the rack.
 Then I covered the meat with aluminum foil.
 It’s super important that the cover foil seals really tightly all around the edges of the baking sheet to keep the steam in, otherwise the meat will dry out.

-The other important thing is that you take the meat out after two and a half hours and collect the fat, juices and fond that have accumulated on the foil that lines the baking sheet.
+The other important thing is that you take the meat out after two and a half hours and collect the fat, juices and fond that have collected on the foil that lines the baking sheet.
 (In case you are wondering, the fond is the browned bits and caramelized drippings that accumulate at the bottom of a pan whenever you roast or fry anything).
 I found that you have to do that halfway through because by the end of the cooking time anything that landed on the foil has been burned.
 Some of it may already be burned after two and a half hours so be careful not to collect the black parts, only what slides easily off the foil.
-Sounds complicated but it isn’t.
-It’s actually very easy and very delicious!
-Hope you like it!
+Sounds complicated but it actually isn’t, it’s quite easy and very delicious!

 - 2 tablespoons chili powder